Best RV Generators of 2024

 Best Generator for RV Air Conditioners: Cummins Onan RV QG7000Cummins Onan RV QG7000

 Let's face it.
 One of the main reasons for an RV generator is to power your A/C and stop sweating on your road trip.
 The Cummins Onan QG7000 will accomplish that and then some with its quiet operation (67 decibels at 3 meters), reliable engine (Cummins Onan 4-Cycle OHV V-Twin engine), and convenient features that make operation a breeze and almost invisible to the owner.
-Cummins Onan generators are also recognized for their utility-grade power output and reliable history of using high-quality parts.

-These units come with a powerful push-to-start motor, and, with 7,000 watts, you can power virtually anything you need to onboard, including up to two 15,000 BTU air conditioners, with power to spare.
-Some other notable features are that it is the quietest generator in its class, and, let's be honest, when you are sleeping in an RV, this is a huge plus!
-And remember, many camping sites, national parks, and other woodland properties have noise ordinances in place, making this generator an easy choice for those that want to run the air at night without waking up their camping neighbors.
+Some other notable features are that it's the quietest generator in its class, and, let's be honest, when you are sleeping in an RV, this is a huge plus!
+And remember, many camping sites, national parks, and other woodland properties have noise ordinances in place, making this generator an easy choice for those who want to run the air at night without waking up their camping neighbors.

 5 Stars